Contents

 IRS Form 1040 Foreign Income Basics

-A basic summary about how income is included on your US tax return.
+A basic summary of how income is included on your US tax return.

 Schedule A